-Monthly bookkeeping – what is it and how to do it?
+Monthly bookkeeping – What is it and how to do it?
 (0)

 What is monthly bookkeeping?
 Let me first tell you what it isn’t.
 It’s not rocket science, and it’s not something to be afraid of.
 Bookkeeping isn’t just a necessary evil, and the tax authorities aren’t out to get you either.
 Monthly bookkeeping is about recording a company’s income and expenses.
 It involves calculating the VAT (Value Added Tax) to be paid and deducted, and reporting it to the Tax Administration.
 It’s interesting and gives business owners a clear picture of where they stand.
 Doesn’t sound too bad, right?